ncss-tech/interpretation-engine/README.md

  + what to do with these: `!= "oxisols" or "gelisols"`
  + need additional functions to handle other curve types
 2. convert property NASIS-report language into actual values
+3. link properties or insert new data
+4. apply logical / arith. operators to nodes
+5.

 ## Examples
+The following blocks of test are a simple representation of the `data.tree` objects that describe the hierachy of rules that define an interpretation.

 ### Dust PM10 and PM2.5 Generation
 <pre style="font-size: 70%; font-family: monospace">
                                                                        levelName           Type Value RefId rule_refid eval_refid evalType